LouisMazel/maz-ui/apps/docs/docs/plugins/aos.md

 }
 ```

-### Without router
+## Run animations programatically

-You can run animations programatically with the composable
+You can run animations programatically with the useAos composable.
+This is useful if you want to run animations after the page is loaded or if no router is provided.

 ```vue
 <script lang="ts" setup>